 Formatting is a considerable part of your blog post.
 There’s not a lot worse than having a big chunk of unformatted text to read.

 Subheadings help to break down the page.
 People will usually skim read content to see if it relates to what they are looking to find.
 It also allows users to scan the content when they’re referring back to your blog posts.

 Include subheadings to make your post attractive, simple to read and as easy on the eyes as possible.

 We already know that keywords are the building block required to help audiences find your content.

 When writing content, it’s best practice to plant those keywords where you can help to improve your blog posts of ranking.
 It will help to tell search engines what your content is about ensuring you rank at the top for the right topics and searches.

 Make sure you don’t keyword stuff by sticking the keyword left, right and centre.
 Instead, use the keyword appropriately.
 Your information should read naturally but incorporate your keyword where possible.

 What do you want your users to do once they have read your post?
 Would you like them to reshare, leave a comment, or contact you?
 Ask them to do so.
 The reader made it to the end, so by this point, you’d hope they enjoyed what they have read.
 It should now be easy to have the user engage or share your work.

-Hopefully, We’ve provided you with some benefit.
+Hopefully, we’ve provided you with some benefits.
 If you follow these tips, your blog posts should get more hits, improve and convert readers easily.